Columbia scores perfectly on national LGBTQ equality index third year in a row

 The Human Rights Campaign has awarded Columbia with a perfect score and an all-star rating for its efforts in LGBT equality.

-The national LGBTQ civil rights organization released its seventh annual Municipality Equality Index on Tuesday.
+The national LGBTQ civil rights organization released its seventh annual Municipal Equality Index on Tuesday.
 The index measured 506 cities in the U.S. and analyzed municipal support for LGBTQ equality.

 All three cities received all-star ratings.
 All-star ratings are given to cities that score high in states that lack comprehensive nondiscrimination laws for LGBTQ people, like Missouri.